vanphuc1201/tp/docs/UserGuide.md

 * `add-group n/CS2103T` adds a group with name `CS2103T` to StudyCircle
 * `add-group n/Project Group A` adds a group with name `Project Group A` to StudyCircle

-Listing all groups : list-groups
-Shows a list of all groups with their members and events in StudyCircle.

-Format: list-groups

 ### Deleting a group : `delete-group`
-Deletes the specified group from StudyCircle.
+Deletes the specified group from StudyCircle group list.

 Format: `delete-group GROUP_INDEX`